GoranP/gitlist/README.md

-# simple tool that uses graphql to enumerate repos in organization
+# Simple tool that uses graphql to enumerate repos in organization

 Export valid Github token in environemnt variable `GITHUB_TOKEN`